MAIA – Master of Arts in Interior Architecture

 MAIA 1 – Glossaries: Sustainable, Post-human Interiors

-MAIA 1 explores the glossaries that characterise contemporary ecology and their implications for interior architecture.
-From the postmodern concept of sustainability in the 1980s to that of the Anthropocene in the 2000s, and from the contemporary paradigms of the Post-human to the Post-natural and the Cthulucene in the 2010s, the semester is shaped by studios and modules that deal with the themes of Humans, Animals, Plants and Materials in interior spaces.
+MAIA 1 explores the glossaries that characterize contemporary ecology and their implications for interior architecture.
+From the postmodern concept of sustainability in the 1980s to that of the Anthropocene in the 2000s, and from the contemporary paradigms of the Post-human to the Post-natural and the Cthulucene in the 2010s, the semester is structured around different modules that investigate the themes of Natural History, Plural Bodies, Animals, and Plants in interior spaces.

-MAIA 2 – Assemblages: Technology, Objects, Media Interiors
+MAIA 2 – Assemblages: Technology, Objects, Mediated Interiors

 MAIA 4 – Diploma: Professional Competences